115 Alexandra Road,

 No one has favorited this theater yet

 In 1945 Capitol (St. Austell) Ltd. took over.
 Curiously, after the war, the proscenium width was only given as 25ft.
 Nevertheless, CinemaScope was subsequently installed.
+On 8th January 1978 it was taken over by the Classic Cinemas chain.
 The cinema was eventually acquired, along with the Classic Cinema (former Odeon), by WTW Cinemas.
 Once the Classic Cinema had been converted into the Film Centre the Capitol Cinema closed as a cinema and became a full-time bingo hall (having already presented bingo part-time).
 In June 2013 (which, despite the date in the camera data, is when my photographs were taken) it was Capitol Bingo.